 Joan of Arc changed my life.

 I had never held a sword before, and suddenly I was thrust into a rehearsal room full of carefully orchestrated chaos with a rapier in my right hand and a dagger in my left.
 And I fell in love.
-Thanks to the tutelage of Fight Master Michael G. Chin, I now hold four weapon certifications through the Society of American Fight Directors, and the rank of Actor/Combatant.
+Thanks to the tutelage of Fight Master Michael G. Chin, I now hold five weapon certifications through the Society of American Fight Directors, and the rank of Actor/Combatant.
 My goal is to train and certify in all eight weapons that the SAFD has to offer and achieve the rank of Advanced Actor/Combatant.